MUNComputerScienceSociety/Automata/README.md

 1. Just edit the core files / plugins directly :)
 2. Start the bot using the instructions from [Running locally](#running-locally)

+## Pushing changes to GitHub

+1. Fork this repository, clone your fork, and commit your changes to a branch on your fork
+2. Create a PR to merge your branch into the `master` branch here, and make sure to tag an executive / mention the PR in Discord so we see it
+3. We'll likely request some changes before it is merged
+4. Once it's good, a few minutes after the PR is merged the feature should be live, since Automata uses CI/CD :)

 ## Container responsibilities